open-education-api/specification/docs/community/members.md

 * Check if members, including contact names, are up-to-date.
 * Check if the links are correct (okay I think).
 * Should list below be in a certain sequence (alphabetical for example)?
 * Are these Community members or Working group members (affects title above and sentence below)?
+WE could have one combined table showing Community and Working group members.
 JH

 The Community/Working group consists of the following members: